jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given I am logged in as :name</code></summary>

 <br/>
-Log in as an existing user by name
+Log in as an existing user by name.
 <br/><br/>

 ```gherkin